featured image

 How VAT works for subsistence costs

-In a business context, subsistence expenses refer to expenses incurred by an employee for food, drink, and accommodation away from the normal place of work.
+In a business context, subsistence expenses are expenses incurred by an employee for food, drink, and accommodation away from the normal place of work.
 VAT can be reclaimed on subsistence expenses if the business pays the actual cost of the expense.

-A business cannot reclaim VAT when a fixed allowance is paid to an employee even if tax invoices are held.
-This is because the supply has not been made to the business.
+When a business pays a fixed allowance to an employee, they cannot reclaim VAT even if they have tax invoices.
+This is because the supply hasn't been made to the business.

-There may be occasions when a business can reclaim VAT on subsistence costs for someone other than an employee or for accommodation which is close to the normal place of work.
-An example provided by HMRC is hotel accommodation close to the workplace provided to the director of a business when a rail strike would prevent the director getting in to work.
+However, there are cases where a business can reclaim VAT on subsistence costs for someone other than an employee, or for accommodation near the normal place of work.
+For instance, HMRC provides an example of hotel accommodation near the workplace given to a business director when a rail strike would prevent the director from getting to work.

 Accommodation